egorkaway/weather-hugo-parsa-forestry/content/posts/aquarids-starfall.md

 So keep your wish list ready and keep an eye on the calendar ⭐️

 But, what are these very Aquarids?

 This is nothing but the dust crumbs of the comet Hallea.
 A lot of small pieces of dust surrounding the the comet form a
 meteorological stream.
 And when the Earth goes through this stream, these very pieces fall into the atmosphere and burn in it.
 And we see the bright beauty flying in the night sky.

-By the way, the maximum number of Aquarids can be watched in predawnt hours.
+By the way, the maximum number of Aquarids can be watched in predawn hours.
 And let's remind the dates: May 6-7